The Port Strike: 5 Ways to Help Manage Large-Scale Disruptions

 The International Longshoremen’s Association (ILA) and the United States Maritime Alliance (USMX), the ocean carriers and port operators, have reached an impasse in contract negotiations when eleventh-hour efforts to come to an agreement were unsuccessful.
 At the heart of the dispute lies two key issues: wages and automation.

 The USMX did offer a 50% wage hike over six years, but ILA rejected the proposal.
 Concerns over increased automation of cranes, gates, and container-moving trucks also loom, as dockworkers fear it could threaten their job security.
-This deadlock in negotiations has led to picket lines in the Ports of Boston, New York/New Jersey, Philadelphia, Baltimore, Norfolk, Wilmington, Charleston, Savannah, Jacksonville, Miami, Tampa, Mobile, New Orleans, and Huston.
+This deadlock in negotiations has led to picket lines in the Ports of Boston, New York/New Jersey, Philadelphia, Baltimore, Norfolk, Wilmington, Charleston, Savannah, Jacksonville, Miami, Tampa, Mobile, New Orleans, and Houston.

 Immediate impacts of the port strike